deskool/HarvardLibraryAPI/README.md

         python getdata.py 'dog' 4

-### What is returned, and how to change what is returned?
+### What is returned, and how to chage it?
+The code will return the fields specified in the 'terms' variable of getHarvardLibraryData.py (see line 175-181) in comma seperated variable format (CSV).
+In this initial commit of the software, the fields are:

+        terms       = ['titleInfo.title',
+		       'name.namePart',
+			'subject.topic',
+			'language.languageTerm',
+			'physicalDescription.extent',
+			'abstract'
+		       ]

-The code will return the fields specified in the 'terms' variable of getHarvardLibraryData.py (see line 175).
-The terms are based on the raw return from the harvard library API.
-For instance https://api.lib.harvard.edu/v2/items.json?q=fish&start=1&limit=1 returns a JSON formatted record from the API.
-Notice that under "items"-->"mods" there is a subfield called "titleInfo" which itself contains a subfeild called "title".
+The terms are based on the raw content that is returned from the harvard library API.
+For instance https://api.lib.harvard.edu/v2/items.json?q=fish&start=1&limit=1 returns a JSON formatted record from the API when searching for the term 'fish'.

+Inspecting the raw JSON, you will notice that under "items"-->"mods" there is a subfield called "titleInfo" which itself contains a subfeild called "title".
 The way to access this title, would be to add titleInfo.title to the list of 'terms' in the python script.

+When the API returns more than one result for a given field request (e.g. subject.topic), those values will be contatenated and separted with a "[\*]".
+In the case of the earlier example, the code would return:

+        [*] Perumal, Santhanam. [*] Pachiappan, Perumal. [*] A.R., Thirunavukkarasu.","[*] Fish [*] Life sciences [*]Freshwater & Marine Ecology [*] Fish & Wildlife Biology & Management [*] Marine sciences [*] Aquatic ecology [*] Life Sciences [*] Freshwater [*] Marine & Freshwater Sciences [*] Oceanography [*] Wildlife","[*] eng [*] English"

+### Questions?
+Please email me if you have questions about this code, or notice any mistakes.